srushti1hub/face-tracker/README.md

 ```
 pip3 install -r requirements.txt
 ```
-Note : It may take a bit more time to install dlib (specifically running setup.py).
+Note : The installation of dlib *(specifically running setup.py)* will take abou 10-15 minutes.
 If you are unable to install dlib refer this [link](https://github.com/ageitgey/face_recognition/issues/802#issuecomment-544232494)

 ## How to Run 💨